Integrated Clinical Academic Training

 Trainees can access a broad range of flexible postgraduate degree programmes as well as bespoke training options that are designed and delivered by the Faculty of Biology, Medicine and Health training team and MAHSC Clinical Research Facilities.

-ICAT is managed by The University of Manchester and Health Education England North West, and in close liaison with the NIHR Academy, which oversees Integrated Academic Training nationally.
+ICAT is managed by The University of Manchester and NHS England, and in close liaison with the NIHR Academy, which oversees Integrated Academic Training nationally.

 What is clinical academic training?

 We offer research and academic training at every stage of your clinical career.

 The level of entry onto the ICAT programme depends on the level of clinical training or prior research experience of each trainee.